Hold Fast to the Rope of Allah

 That is why Allah has strongly guided us to hold on to the rope of Allah, as the Muslim Ummah will be strong if we are all united.
 We all know the old saying “Unity is strength”.

-Addressing someone by attacking his beliefs which may be different from ones own or discussing sectarian differences/issues will not make friends but create enemies.
+Addressing someone by attacking someone’s beliefs which may be different from ones own or discussing sectarian differences/issues will not make friends but create enemies.
 He or she is NOT going to change or mend his/her ways like this.
 It is against human nature.

 One cannot change people by calling them Kafir (disbeliever), Biddati (Innovator), Mushrik (One who associates others with Allah), Gustakh (Blasphemer) etc.